21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

-The statue of Christ the Redeemer, or of the Sacred Heart of Jesus, is a work built with travertine blocks and is located on the hill of the Sacred Heart, a modest hill located in Ascoli Piceno, in the north.
-It is a total of 12 meters high.
+The statue of Christ the Redeemer, or of the Sacred Heart of Jesus, is a work built with blocks of travertine and is located on the hill of the Sacred Heart, a modest hill located in Ascoli Piceno, in the northern part.
+It is 12 meters high overall.

 Wikipedia: Statua del Cristo Redentore (Ascoli Piceno) (IT)